javalin/website/_posts/tutorials/2020-01-03-javalin-openapi-example.md

 You will have to download and save your spec somewhere, and depending on what options you use (language, serializer, etc) and how your project is set up, you will have to add dependencies to your POM.

-I only generated a client for Kotlin since the clients have different dependencies but you can just switch `kotlin` to `java` in the plugin config above to get a Java client.
+I only generated a client for Kotlin since the clients have different dependencies, but you can just switch `kotlin` to `java` in the plugin config above to get a Java client.

 Using the client is very straightforward in Kotlin: